ContainerSSH/containerssh.github.io/docs/getting-started/installation.md

 <h1>Installing ContainerSSH</h1>

-ContainerSSH is provided on the [Downloads page](/downloads/index.md).
+ContainerSSH is provided on the [Downloads page](../downloads/index.md).
 You can install it in a containerized environment or as a standalone software on Windows, Linux, and MacOS.

-## Step 1: Generate host keys

-## Step 2: Install ContainerSSH

 === "Standalone"

     ContainerSSH can be deployed outside of a container.
-On our [downloads page](/downloads/index.md) we provide binaries for Linux, Windows, and MacOS.
+On our [downloads page](../downloads/index.md) we provide binaries for Linux, Windows, and MacOS.
 We also provide DEB and RPM packages.

     Before running ContainerSSH you will need to create a `config.yaml` file that tells ContainerSSH where to find the SSH host key and the [authentication server](authserver.md).
 The minimum configuration file looks like this: